ketsukane/ketsukane/README.md

 <p align="center">  heres some things that may be helpful to know before interacting with me:</p>
 <p align="center"> im usually very sociable, i love talking with *just* about anybody. with exceptions of course. (see dni)   </p>
 <p align="center"> but, genuinely, im very extroverted online. comfortable silence is appealing to me too though! please sit with me! ^_^   </p>
-<p align="center"> i like to make gifted rentrys/adjacent sites for my friends! i like to edit and id be happy to make one for you. just be patient and dont take advantage of this, please.   </p>
+<p align="center"> i like to make gifted rentrys/adjacent sites for my friends! i like to edit and id be happy to make one for you. just be patient and dont take advantage of this, please.
+As well as rentrys and stuff im totally down to draw for you and make edits of your favs :3!  </p>
 <p align="center"> despite me being social most of the time when around others, i am offtab the majority of the time. please whisper me to grab my attention! <3   </p>
   <p align="center"> i get quite
   nervous about making good impressions, so i may be a bit withdrawn with meeting new people. if i get a bit quiet/blunt at times i promise im not ignoring you being bothered by you or anything!</p>